 Spianata Castelletto:

-For one of the best views in Genoa, take a short walk or lift ride up to this scenic overlook.
-It’s an easy addition to your route and gives you a wide view over the rooftops and harbor.
+For one of the best views in the area, take a short walk or lift ride to this scenic overlook.
+From the top, you can enjoy wide views across the rooftops, harbor, and coastline below.

 This is one of the largest aquariums in Europe and sits right in the port area.
 So, it’s a great choice if you want to stay close to the ship while still seeing something world-class.